opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 Test results share
 ~~~~~~~~~~~~~~~~~~

-VSPERF is not able to retrieve test results via TCL API directly.
+ViNePerf is not able to retrieve test results via TCL API directly.
 Instead, all test
 results are stored at IxNetwork TCL server.
 Results are stored at folder defined by
 ``TRAFFICGEN_IXNET_TESTER_RESULT_DIR`` configuration parameter.
 Content of this
 folder must be shared (e.g. via samba protocol) between TCL Server and DUT, where
-VSPERF is executed.
-VSPERF expects, that test results will be available at directory
+ViNePerf is executed.
+ViNePerf expects, that test results will be available at directory
 configured by ``TRAFFICGEN_IXNET_DUT_RESULT_DIR`` configuration parameter.

 Example of sharing configuration: